 Centers and institutes facilitate instruction, scholarly and creative activity, and research collaborations across disciplines.
+See boilerplate descriptions of all UGA Core Facilities for inclusion in proposals.

 Select list of Centers and Institutes: